CONNJUR/CONNJUR_widgets/README.md

 The first spikes released here are a series of graphical widgets based on the GTK+ library used in the LINUX operating systems used by NMRbox.
 This code base is written primarily in C and includes both graphical widgets as well as base code for parsing the various NMR file formats, CONNJUR_ML, and RDF.

+Better documentation can be found on the [wiki](https://github.com/gryk/CONNJUR_spike/wiki).

 ## Projects and Status

 | Project  | State | Description |